 Note from Family Travel Fever: The Bronx Zoo is on our bucket list to take the kids.
 But finding a place to stay in New York City could be tricky.
 If you are planning a trip you can find the locations of places to stay, the best deals and tons of reviews on our booking link here.

 When asked, Marta from Learning Escapes, replied you should pick Tuscany for a family vacation!

 After spending 10 days in Phuket with toddlers, Brandi from Toddler Abroad has a trustworthy resource for Thailand.
-Plus, I’ve been dreaming of taking my own kids there.
+Plus, we’ve been dreaming of taking our own kids there.